sarahmurphy86/sarahmurphy86.github.io/README.md

 ### Interface sketches and wireframes

 It was then time to get the pen and paper out, sketching a low-fidelity user interface.
-Following some initial feedback from the team (e.g. centering the submit button), I moved onto UXPin to produce some wireframes - you can see my iterative process below.
+Following some initial feedback from the team (e.g. centring the submit button), I moved onto UXPin to produce some wireframes - you can see my iterative process below.

 ![Sketching](https://sarahmurphy86.github.io/assets/sketch_and_wireframe.png)